Take a look at our online video to see what measures we have put in place.

-Students are not required to wear a face mask or covering when they are in their classroom bubbles but they are required to wear one when outside their classroom.
-This includes all communal areas, toilets and corridors.
+Students are required to wear a face mask at all times when they are on college sites, including in the classrooms.
 This is because there is a risk of close contact with people you do not usually meet and maintaining social distancing may be more challenging.

 When you wear a face mask or covering, it is important to use face coverings properly (covering your mouth and nose) and wash your hands before putting them on and after taking them off.